Hull Losses

 The rate of hull losses is steadily decreasing over time

 There were far fewer flights in the 1960s, but a peak in the accident rates is shown due to the lower number of flights and the higher number of accidents recorded during this period.
-However, the volume of flights over recent decades is sufficient to show that the hull loss accident rate is continually decreasing.

 Generation 4 aircraft have the lowest hull loss rate